ccasil/Tips-and-Templates/PostgreSQL.md

 ## Cursor

 * Cursor: A tuple-variable that ranges over all tuples in the result of some query
-* If c is a cursor, you may use ...WHERE CURRENT OF c, just as in Stored Procedures
+* If c is a cursor, you may use `...WHERE CURRENT OF c`, just as in Stored Procedures

 | Statement                                               | Description                                                                                                 |
 | ------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------- |